JetBrains/teamcity-unity-plugin/README.md

 # Configuration

-The plugin searches for Unity installations in `PATH` variable and in the following directories:
+The plugin automatically detects Editors installed via Unity Hub.
+Also it searches Editors in the `PATH` environment variable and in the following well-known directories:
 * macOS: `/Applications/Unity*` and `/Applications/Unity/Hub/Editor/*`
 * Linux: `/opt/Unity*`/`~/Unity*` and `/opt/Unity/Hub/Editor/*`/`~/Unity/Hub/Editor/*`
 * Windows: `%Program Files%/Unity*` and `%Program Files%/Unity/Hub/Editor/*`